najibkr/laamsui/README.md

 # laamsui
-A design system with a collection Futter UI Widgets and dart extensions.
+A design system with a collection of Futter UI Widgets and dart extensions.